Carmel Busuttil

-Carmel Busuttil MQR (born 29 February 1964), nicknamed "Il-Bużu", is a Maltese former professional footballer who played as a striker.
+Carmel Busuttil MQR (born 29 February 1964), nicknamed "Il-Bużu", is a Maltese former professional footballer who played as a forward.

 Regarded as one of the best Maltese players of all time, he began his career with his hometown club Rabat Ajax winning two Premier League titles, two Super Cups and an FA Trophy.
 After a year spell with Verbania in Italy, Busuttil joined Genk in 1988.
 He was a prominent figure in the Belgian side, where he served as club captain and was the team's top scorer for three consecutive seasons.
 Busuttil returned to Malta to join Sliema Wanderers where he won another Premier League title.
 He finished off his career in 2001 as one of the highest goalscorers in Premier League history with 93 goals.

-At international level, Busuttil made his debut for the Maltese national team in 1982.
+At international level, Busuttil made his debut for the Malta national team in 1982.
 He was capped 113 times, scoring 23 goals in the process.
 He is the nation's fourth-most capped player of all-time, and his top goalscoring record stood until it was broken in March 2010.
 In 2004, he was selected by the Malta Football Association as the country's "single most outstanding player" in the last 50 years as part of the UEFA Jubilee Awards.